 Whether you dye your hair at home or the salon, permanent hair toner is what gives your hair color.
-It’s what changes you from mousy brown to vibrant redhead.
+It’s what changes you from mousy brown to the vibrant redhead.
 This color does not wash out over time.
 However, it will fade and, depending on your color, will show brassy tones.

 Demi-permanent hair toner

-Unlike permanent hair toner, demi-permanent toners don’t last.
+Unlike permanent hair toners, demi-permanent toners don’t last.
 Without getting into the science, demi-permanent toners don’t require you to open up the hair strands to infuse the hair with pigment.
 Demi-permanent toners deposit pigment on to the hair shaft, which means they only last between 5 and 12 washes.

 Shampoos and conditioners

 Believe it or not, some shampoos and conditioners are hair toners.
-These are usually purple based and generally for blonde, grey, and silver hair tones.
+These are usually purple-based and generally for blonde, grey, and silver hair tones.